 In order to plant the tomato starts one plant per five-gallon container is all that is recommended.
 Bury it up to the first place where the stalk starts to branch and water it in well.

-By growing these six vegetables in containers you can move them as you need to to save a little space.
-If you follow these guidelines and take care of them well, they will provide with you with many bountiful harvests.
+By growing these six vegetables in containers, you can move them as you need to save a little space.
+If you follow these guidelines and take care of them well, they will provide you with many bountiful harvests.
 That will save you a lot of money.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Questions & Answers

 Question: Can these vegetables be grown indoors in winter with grow lights?

 Answer: Yes, indeed they can.